 If you are a hunter, and you would like to have a furry companion by your side, but you do not know what breed to choose from, then this guide is for you.

 It is straightforward to classify a dog as a hunting dog, but it is harder to organize them into even more specific groups further.
-The reason why there are around 4 subtypes of hunting dogs is that of their characteristics.
+The reason why there are around four subtypes of hunting dogs is that of their characteristics.

 Let’s start with the first type.

 Retriever dogs are bred to fetch or retrieve a dead animal.
-Most of the time these dogs will retrieve birds that were shot midair and then fell on the field on in a dam.
+Most of the time, these dogs will retrieve birds that were shot midair and then fell on the field in a dam.
 A good example is the Golden Retriever and the Irish Setter.
 These dogs also have the keen ability to chase after the prey.

 The characteristics are purely based upon a specific type of hunting dog.
 I will break down each characteristic below.

-a) They need to have the right temperament
+They need to have the right temperament

-b) They need to be able to track the scent of the prey.
+They need to be able to track the scent of the prey.

 Most hunting dogs are good at tracking a scent, but some of them are far more capable and bred explicitly for that purpose.
 Scent dogs, in particular, are more sensitive to catching up on a scent than normal dogs.
-Their nasal cavities are larger while their lips are also moister.
-This helps them to catch onto scents much easier.
+Their nasal cavities are larger, while their lips are also moister.
+This helps them to catch onto a scent much easier.
 Their drooping mouth and ears help them at detecting the scent in the air.
 It is also believed that their long ears help them scoop the scent upwards where the nose can pick it up.

-c) Their body needs to be adapted for their purpose.
+Their body needs to be adapted for their purpose.